Oriole Park at Camden Yards: Access and transportation

-On the far side of the B&O Warehouse is the present Camden Station, served by both the Baltimore Light RailLink and MARC's Camden Line commuter rail service.
+On the far side of the Baltimore & Ohio Warehouse at Camden Yards is the present Camden Station, served by both the Baltimore Light RailLink and MARC's Camden Line commuter rail service.
 The latter rail line provides direct service to Washington, D.C., and the former to BWI Airport.
 The Light RailLink service began around the time the stadium opened.
 Nearby Convention Center station also sees heavy traffic during Orioles games; the station is located near the stadium's main entrance.

 The stadium is located in downtown Baltimore, near the Inner Harbor.
 The ballpark, along with the adjacent M&T Bank Stadium, home of the Baltimore Ravens of the National Football League, make up the Camden Yards Sports Complex, though Camden Yards generally refers to only the baseball stadium.
-The football stadium was not built until 1998, the Ravens' third season in existence.
+The football stadium was built in 1998, the Ravens' third season in existence.
 Camden Yards is just a short walk from Babe Ruth's birthplace, which is now a museum.
 According to some sources, Ruth's father once owned a pub located in what is now center field of the stadium.

-In May 2005, a new sports museum, the Sports Legends Museum at Camden Yards, opened in Camden Station.
-It lasted only 10 years, closing on October 12, 2015.
+In May 2005, Sports Legends Museum at Camden Yards, opened in Camden Station.
+It lasted 10 years, closing on October 12, 2015.